Greyhound Information

 Greyhound Crossroads Kids and DogsWhy do so many greyhound descriptions say they need a home with no children if they aren't aggressive?
 For many reasons.
 We automatically list a dog as "older children only" or "no kids" if a dog has had any grumpiness over space or food or has ever been growly and snappy - even if that behavior is not aimed at children or even humans at all.
 If a dog has had a bad experience with a child (it happens much too frequently) and is afraid of or just chooses to avoid kids, we will also say it needs a home without small kids.
 A few greyhounds that are very shy, just don't handle the noise and movement of children well, and those usually do better in a home without kids.
 If a dog gets too excitable with stuffed toys and may accidentally hurt a child trying to get a toy or even is just big and active and might accidentally knock small children down, we give them an "older children only" rating.

-Why are all the dogs on the available page marked as in process?
+Why are most of the dogs on the available page marked as in process?
 We have a shortage of greyhounds.
-There were only 6,000 greyhounds bred last year and that number continues to fall fast.
-There are hundreds of adoption groups that want greyhounds for their adopters and some groups can no longer get dogs at all.
-All the tracks in Florida are required to close by the end of 2020, eliminating two thirds of the racing greyhounds available.
-By the end of 2020, few adopters will be able to get adult retired racers.
-Most greyhound lovers will have to find a source to buy greyhound puppies or choose another breed.
+With only two active greyhound tracks in the US, few racing greyhounds were bred last year and that number continues to fall fast.
+There are adoption groups in every state that want greyhounds for their adopters and not enough to go around.
+Some groups can no longer get dogs at all.
+All the tracks in Florida closed at the end of 2020, eliminating two thirds of the racing greyhounds available.
 If you want a greyhound please contact us and get on our waiting list.

 More Greyhound Trivia: